google/automotive-design-compose/support-figma/auto-content-preview-widget/README.md

+## Building the widget

-Below are the steps to get your widget running.
+Below are the steps to build your widget.
 You can also find instructions at:

 https://www.figma.com/widget-docs/setup-guide/